-- (1) In this table, Audit means Audit Committee, CGNC means Corporate Governance and Nominating Committee, MRCC means Management Resources and Compensation Committee, and Risk means Risk Committee. - (2) Don Lindsay was appointed Chair of the Board effective February 15, 2023.
+(1) In this table, Audit means Audit Committee, CGNC means Corporate Governance and Nominating Committee, MRCC means Management Resources and Compensation Committee, and Risk means Risk Committee.

+(2) Don Lindsay was appointed Chair of the Board effective February 15, 2023.
 Mr. Lindsay held the position of Vice-Chair of the Board from November 9, 2022 to February 15, 2023.
-Prior to October 2022, Mr. Lindsay was President and Chief Executive Officer, Teck Resources Limited. - (3) Mr. Lindsay is a member of the CGNC; however, in his capacity as Chair, Mr. Lindsay attends the meetings of all committees whenever possible. - (4) Roy Gori is not a member of any committee but attends committee meetings at the invitation of the Chair. - (5) From June 2020 to May 2021, Nicole Arnaboldi was a corporate director and from February 2019 to June 2020 she was Senior Advisor at Credit Suisse (USA).
-Prior to February 2019 she was Vice Chair at Credit Suisse (USA). - (6) Prior to September 2018, Guy Bainbridge was a Partner at KPMG LLP (and predecessor firms). - (7) Prior to August 2019, Julie Dickson was a Member of the Supervisory Board for the Single Supervisory Mechanism at the European Central Bank. - (8) Prior to September 2020, Vanessa Kanu was Chief Financial Officer at Mitel Networks Corporation. - (9) From August 2018 to February 2022, Leagh Turner was President and Chief Operating Officer at Ceridian HCM, Inc. Prior to August 2018, Leagh Turner was Global Chief Operating Officer, Strategic Customer Program at SAP SE.
+Prior to October 2022, Mr. Lindsay was President and Chief Executive Officer, Teck Resources Limited.

+(3) Mr. Lindsay is a member of the CGNC; however, in his capacity as Chair, Mr. Lindsay attends the meetings of all committees whenever possible.

+(4) Roy Gori is not a member of any committee but attends committee meetings at the invitation of the Chair.

+(5) From June 2020 to May 2021, Nicole Arnaboldi was a corporate director and from February 2019 to June 2020 she was Senior Advisor at Credit Suisse (USA).
+Prior to February 2019 she was Vice Chair at Credit Suisse (USA).

+(6) Prior to August 2019, Julie Dickson was a Member of the Supervisory Board for the Single Supervisory Mechanism at the European Central Bank.

+(7) Prior to September 2020, Vanessa Kanu was Chief Financial Officer at Mitel Networks Corporation.

+(8) From February 2022 to November 2023, Leagh Turner was Co-Chief Executive Officer, Ceridian HCM, Inc. From August 2018 to February 2022, Ms.Turner was President and Chief Operating Officer at Ceridian HCM, Inc.